SampathiNaman/Eye-Face-detection-model/README.md

 5. Open a Pull Request.

 ## Acknowledgments
-- A special thanks to the developers of the Cascade Training GUI application, which greatly simplified the process of training our custom Haar Cascade model.
-Their tool provided an intuitive interface and powerful features that enabled us to efficiently train and fine-tune our detection model.
+- We extend our gratitude to the developers of the Cascade Training GUI application for simplifying the custom Haar Cascade training process.
-- Gratitude is also extended to Innovate for providing the internship opportunity that made this project possible.
-Their support and guidance have been invaluable in completing this project.
+- Special thanks to Innovate for their invaluable support and guidance during this internship project.